wso2-attic/ballerina-integrator/README.md

 #### Case 2

-- To connect to UK sub office
+- To connect to UK sub-office

 ```bash
  $ curl -v http://localhost:9091/UKSubOffice -X GET
 ```
 #### Output

-When connecting to the UK sub office, the output will be the "Welcome to WSO2 US head office!" from the US head office.
+When connecting to the UK sub-office, the output will be the "Welcome to WSO2 US head office!" from the US head office.

 ```bash
 < HTTP/1.1 200 OK